 5. Counter-attack — Preferably With a Weapon!

-• If you are unarmed, you might be tempted to kick a male dog in the genitals just like you can a male human attacker.
-The problem with this is you would be taking a foot off the ground while an angry dog is worrying your arm, so you can easily to lose your footing and fall during such an attempt (and who has time to determine the dog’s gender in the heat of the moment? 🙂 )
+- If you are unarmed, you might be tempted to kick a male dog in the genitals just like you can a male human attacker.
+The problem with this is you would be taking a foot off the ground while an angry dog is worrying your arm, so you can easily to lose your footing and fall during such an attempt (and who has time to determine a dog’s gender in the heat of battle? 😁)

 A much better option when unarmed is to make a fist with your free hand and “knock” (just like you would knock on a door with your knuckles) on the top of the dog’s snout as hard as you can.